cmdruid/crypto-sessions/README.md

 /* We have to set some environment variables first. */

-// The host name is signed by the
-// client, so this must be correct. process.env.CRYPTO_SESSION_HOST
+// The hostname of your server.
+The client
+// will include your hostname when they sign. process.env.CRYPTO_SESSION_HOST

-// The private key is used to sign
+// The secret key to use for establishing sessions. process.env.CRYPTO_SESSION_KEY
-// responses, plus decrypt traffic. process.env.CRYPTO_SESSION_KEY

 /* Example of a generic middleware function. */